juntotechnologies/climetrics/README.md

 ```

 This script will:
-1. Set up the necessary environments
+1. Set up the necessary environment
 2. Install dependencies
-3. Start both the frontend and backend servers
+3. Start the Django server

-The Django backend will be available at http://localhost:8000
+The application will be available at http://localhost:8000
-The React frontend will be available at http://localhost:3000

 ## Manual Setup Instructions

 If you prefer to set up the application manually, follow these instructions:

-### 1. Backend Setup
+### Backend Setup

 #### Environment Setup